paul-hammant/tbd/content/game-changers/index.md

 Since the early 80's a number of things have pushed best practices **towards** Trunk Based Development, or **away** from it.

 The language in use to describe such things has changed over time.
 Software Configuration Management (SCM) is used less today than Version Control Systems (VCS) is.
-A simpler still term -"Source Control" - seems to be used more recently, too.
+A simpler still term - "Source Control" - seems to be used more recently, too.

 Similarly, 'trunk' and 'branch', have not always been used as terms for controlled code lines that have a common